jakubcinolter/fedron-ico/README.md

 - **transferFrom(address from, address to, uint tokens)** allows the spender to transfer tokens from the specified address.

 ### FedronICO
 This contract extends the Fedron contract and adds an ICO functionality.
+The ICO allows investors to purchase FDRN tokens by sending Ether to the ICO contract.
 It includes the following functions:

 - **admin** is the address that manages the ICO.
 - **deposit** is the address where the ICO funds will be deposited.